Navigating Plug Standards for International Explorations with ChargerLAB

 As mentioned earlier, there are various specifications for international standard plugs, categorized into two-pronged and three-pronged (with grounding) based on the grounding requirement.
 They can also be classified by the appearance of the prongs, such as flat, round, and hybrid types.

 The common appearances of standard plugs worldwide are illustrated in the graphic above, showcasing significant design differences.

 The European standard plugs refer to the types of plugs widely used in the European region.
 Below is an introduction to the main European standard plugs.

 European standard two-prong plug type C: This is the most common plug type in Europe.
-It features two round pins without grounding.
+It features two round prongs without grounding.
 Typically used for small electrical devices like phone chargers and small kitchen appliances.
 It's widespread in parts of Europe, Africa, and Asia, including countries like France, Germany, Italy, and the Netherlands.

 The United States and Canada use similar standard plugs collectively known as the US standard, which includes the following two types:

 US standard two-prong plug type A: This is the most common plug type in the United States and Canada.
-It features two flat parallel pins without grounding.
+It features two flat parallel prongs without grounding.
 It is commonly used for small electrical devices like phone chargers and small kitchen appliances.
 Widespread in the United States, Canada, Mexico, and some Central and South American countries.

-The UK standard three-prong plug type G: Common in the UK and several other countries, it features three rectangular pins, two of which are of equal height, while the third is slightly shorter and used for grounding.
+The UK standard three-prong plug type G: Common in the UK and several other countries, it features three rectangular prongs, two of which are of equal height, while the third is slightly shorter and used for grounding.